Skip to main content

 }

-• Set hooks.allowConversationAccess to true so OpenClaw runs the content-bearing hooks (llm_input, llm_output, agent_end) and spans include input/output text and tool arguments and results.
+Set hooks.allowConversationAccess to true so OpenClaw runs the content-bearing hooks (llm_input, llm_output, agent_end) and spans include input and output text, tool arguments, and tool results.diagnostics.enabled is on by default.
+Only set it explicitly if you need to turn it off.

 3

 Restart the OpenClaw gateway, then run /weave status in any OpenClaw chat surface to confirm the plugin is active.
-Traces will appear at wandb.ai/[YOUR-TEAM]/[YOUR-PROJECT] within a few seconds of your first agent run.
+Traces appear at https://wandb.ai/[YOUR-TEAM]/[YOUR-PROJECT] within a few seconds of your first agent run.

 View OpenClaw traces in Weave